Every Sperm Is Sacred: Content and production

 The song is a satire of Catholic teachings on reproduction that forbid masturbation and contraception by artificial means.
 The sketch, called "The Third World", is about a Catholic Yorkshire worker played by Michael Palin, with his wife played by director Terry Jones.
 They have sixty-three children, who are about to be sold for scientific experimentation purposes because their parents can no longer afford to care for such a large family with the local mill being closed.
 When their children ask why they should not use any form of birth control, or why the father cannot perform self-castration, their father explains that this is against God's wishes, and breaks into song, the chorus of which is:

 The production in The Meaning of Life was filmed in Colne, Lancashire, and Burnley, Lancashire, and choreographed by Arlene Phillips to a storyboard by Jones.
 The hearty and cheerful nature of the musical number is counterpointed as the children are marched off to their fate as the song ends, singing a dour rendition of the chorus as their middle-aged Protestant neighbours (played by Graham Chapman and Eric Idle) comment on the teachings of the Catholic Church.
 They add that they have two children, which is the exact number of times they have had sex in their marriage.
 The grounds of Cartwright Hall art gallery in Bradford, West Yorkshire, was used as a location for the singing and dancing nurses.

 The song is a style pastiche of the song "Consider Yourself", from the musical Oliver! by Lionel Bart.
 Later, Jones denied that it was explicitly written to make fun of the genre of musical comedy: "'Every Sperm is Sacred' is not a parody of these things, it just is those things, it's a musical song, it's a hymn, it's a Lionel Bart-style musical, but it's not making fun of a Lionel Bart-style musical."

 The song was performed at Monty Python Live (Mostly), with Idle singing Palin's part.
-It was also followed by the discussion from Protestant married couple with Palin and Jones playing the Protestant husband and wife respectively.
+It was also followed by the discussion from the Protestant married couple, with Palin and Jones playing the Protestant husband and wife respectively.